ArachnidAbby/BCL/docs/source/tutorial/variables.rst

 .. tip::

-    Memory refers to your computers RAM, not hardrive's storage.
+    Memory refers to your computers RAM, not your hardrive's storage.
     Memory is split up into different addresses (just a number) and each address holds 8 bits (1 byte) of information.
 There are exceptions to this, but generally this is how it works.
-Think of it like an array of bytes.
+You can think of a pointer like having the address to someone's house, but not actually having the house itself.
+You know where you can find the house, but you yourself do not have the house.

 References point to a piece of data that exists somewhere else in your computers memory.
 References can be confusing.
 Most times in the language, a reference is automatically "dereferenced" meaning we go out and get that data which is pointed to.
-Sometimes, it isn't, this is places like function calls.
+Sometimes, it isn't, this is in places like function calls.

 If this is confusing, don't worry, we will have a seperate lesson on it.
 It isn't super important for beginners.